Matching Investments to Tax Saving Techniques (13.5 hrs)

 After reading Chapter 5, participants will be able to:

-1. Specify formats for income splitting, recognize the tax treatment of employees, self-employed business expenses particularly home-office expenses, the two non-exclusive use exceptions and the income limitation, identify changes made to home office deduction under TRA ’97, and recognize the ability of self-employeds to make annual deductible contributions to a Keogh plan.
+1. Recognize formats for income splitting, determine the restricted tax treatment of employee business expenses, and cite changes made to home office deduction under TRA ’97.

-3. Identify the uses and tax characteristics of regular and S corporations by:
+3. Determine the uses and tax characteristics of regular and S corporations by recognizing the taxation of these entities including their ability to split income.

 Chapter 6 Elimination